 Founding Whitireia Council chair Tino Meleisea said Turoa Royal had made Whitireia "the best thing that’s ever happened in the region," and noted that there would be "a big hole left when he goes."
 However, it was Turoa Royal’s belief that chief executives of government departments or educational institutions should not stay too long in the job.
 "In my view, we have completed a particular goal that we set ourselves ten years ago," he said.
 "Some very exciting things have happened here...
 Many of the structures and systems are in place and it's time to bring new energy, ideas and visions to the polytechnic."

-Celebrations for the tenth anniversary included a six-part Summer Lecture Series called 'One National, Two Partners, Many Peoples,' featuring guest speakers Dr Pauline Kingi, Professor Ranginui Walker, Sir Kenneth Keith of the Law Commission, Professor Joan Metge, and Le Mamea Sefulu Ioane.
+Celebrations for the tenth anniversary featured a number of events, including a six-part Summer Lecture Series called 'One National, Two Partners, Many Peoples,' featuring guest speakers Dr Pauline Kingi, Professor Ranginui Walker, Sir Kenneth Keith of the Law Commission, Professor Joan Metge, and Le Mamea Sefulu Ioane.

 As the conclusion to the series, a political forum saw MPs Winston Peters (NZ First party leader), David Caygill (Labour party deputy leader), John Luxton (Minister for Māori Affairs), Clive Mathewson (United NZ party leader) and Jim Anderton (Alliance party leader) gather to discuss the Treaty.
-The celebrations also saw the opening of the Kāpiti campus at Lindale, the launch of the Friends of Whitireia Association, and the release of the book Whitireia Conversations: Our First Ten Years, compiled and edited by Adrienne Jansen and Tracey Scadden.
+The celebrations also saw the opening of the Kāpiti campus at Lindale, the launch of the Friends of Whitireia Association, and the release of the book Whitireia Conversations: Our First Ten Years.

 The celebrations concluded on Saturday 16 March with a dinner at Mitsubishi Motors, Todd Park, to which members of the public were invited to attend for a small fee.
 Entertainment was provided by guest speaker, poet Sam Hunt, and Whitireia Performing Arts students.